bjlkeng/bjlkeng.github.io/source/posts/autoregressive-autoencoders.rst

 is a pretty simple idea.
 Our primary goal is take an input sample :math:`x` and transform it to some latent dimension :math:`z` (*encoder*), which hopefully is a good representation of the original data.
-However, as usual, what makes a good representation?
-A vanilla autoencoder answer: "*A good representation is one where you can reconstruct the original input!*".
+However, as usual, we need to ask ourselves: what makes a good representation?
+A vanilla autoencoder's answer: "*A good representation is one where you can reconstruct the original input!*".
 This reconstruction from the latent dimension :math:`z` to the original input sample :math:`\hat{x}` is called the *decoder*.
 Figure 1 shows a picture of what this looks like.

 .. figure:: /images/autoencoder_structure.png
   :width: 400px